MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 ## PSConstrainedAuditLogging

+> [!NOTE]
+> This feature became mainstream in PowerShell 7.4-preview.6.

 On Windows, when PowerShell runs under a Windows Defender Application Control (WDAC) policy, it changes its behavior based on the defined security policy.
 Under a WDAC policy, PowerShell runs trusted scripts and modules allowed by the policy in Full Language mode.
 All other scripts and